-It is important that programs develop an orientation agenda to plan and allocate enough time to the required topics.
-This agenda should be communicated to participants beforehand to create interest and expectation and to communicate that attending the orientation is a program requirement.
+The purpose of an orientation agenda is to welcome students, establishes purpose, expectations and important program policies.
+It is important that programs develop an Orientation Agenda that allocates enough time to cover the required topics.
+The agenda should be communicated to participants beforehand, to create interest, and to set the expectation that attending the orientation is a program requirement.

-Orientation agendas may include, but are not be limited to:
+An orientation agenda may include, but is not limited to:

 - Introduction of program instructors and staff

+- Organizational culture/purpose

-- Program requirements
+- Program and attendance requirements

 - Performance expectations

 - Student support services offered

 - Wrap-around services available

+- Stipend policy

 - Career Assessment

 - Career Guidance

 - Educational schedule

 - Pre-Apprenticeship Training Program Commitment Letter

 - Criteria for successful program completion